kmarkus/rFSM/README.md

 ## Introduction

-rFSM is minimal Statechart flavor designed for *Coordinating* of complex systems such as robots.
-It has the following features:
+**rFSM** is a minimal *Statechart* flavor designed for the *Coordination* of complex systems such as robots.
+It has the following
+features:

 -   Hierarchical (composite) states
 -   Completion events